htrajan/ht-drawsteel/Draw Steel Rules.md

 - **Project Roll Characteristic:** Might, Reason, or Intuition
 - **Project Goal:** 450
 - **1st Level:** You gain a +2 bonus cold damage to weapon abilities that use the maul.
 You can use your maneuver to create a 3-burst ice field.
 This area becomes [[Difficult Terrain|difficult terrain]] for enemies and lasts until the end of the encounter or when you use this ability again.
 - **5th Level:** The maul's damage bonus is increased to +4 cold damage, and the ice field size is increased to 4 burst.
-When you make a weapon attack against an enemy in the ice field with the maul, you gain `(SURGE)` on the attack.
+When you make a weapon attack against an enemy in the ice field with the maul, you gain `⚡` on the attack.
 - **9th Level:** The maul's damage bonus is increased to +6 cold damage, and the size of the ice field is increased to 5 burst.
-Any enemy in the ice field that is defeated by an attack from the maul can be shattered, dealing `(SURGE)(SURGE)(SURGE)` cold damage to any enemies within 3 of your target.
+Any enemy in the ice field that is defeated by an attack from the maul can be shattered, dealing `⚡⚡⚡` cold damage to any enemies within 3 of your target.

 #### KNIFE OF NINE